dku-plant-futures/dku-plant-futures.github.io/content/_index.md

 - 🥗 Find a [Vegetarian Survival Guide at DKU](/guide/)
 - 🌟 Meet our [awesome Executive Board](/about/)
 - 🎉 Scroll down to discover the cool events we’ve organized

-💡 Tips ---
-- 🏷️ Bookmark this page to access it at any time
-- 📤 Short URL for the website: [https://tinyurl.com/pfdku](https://tinyurl.com/pfdku)